Home » Geology » Milestone Events » Fossil Records: A Journey into the Past

 Dinosaurs lived on the supercontinent of Pangea for over 160 million years.
 Plate tectonics was the mechanism that eventually tore continents apart.

 We know this because we can find the same fossils on separate continents today.
-We see fossils records of the same land herbivores today on separate continents that couldn’t fly or swim.
+We see fossil records of the same land herbivores today on separate continents that couldn’t fly or swim.

-The reason is because they lived on Pangea and over time it separated by continental drift.
+The reason is that they lived on Pangea and over time it separated by continental drift.
 To this day, scientists have kept a thorough record documenting each fossil discovery.

 Fossil Records: A Journey into the Past